 You’ll find out if you’ve been accepted 2–3 weeks after you send us your completed application and materials.

-High School Curriculum and GPA Requirements
+High School Curriculum and GPA Requirements for International Students

 We’re looking for students with a strong academic background.
 Students who’ve been accepted here have a 3.1 average grade point average (GPA), and have taken this required high school coursework: